printdotio/printio-android-sdk/README.md

 #Configuration

-**In order to use the SDK in an existing app, next steps need to be followed carefully:**
+**In order to use the SDK in an existing app, following steps need to be followed carefully:**
 ###1.
 Clone print.io project from this repository

 ###2.
 Import print.io SDK project